open-contracting-extensions/eforms/docs/mapping.md

         <td class="mapping">

 This field maps to the same `finance` objects as created for BT-5011-Contract and BT-722-Contract.

 [Get the contract for the SettledContract](operations.md#get-the-contract-for-a-settledcontract).
-For each `efac:Funding`, add or update the corresponding `Finance` object in the contract's `.finance` array and map to its `.description`.
+For each `efac:Funding`, add or update the corresponding `Finance` object in the contract's `.finance` array and map the value of this field to its `.description`.

 ```xml
 <efac:Funding>